In these challenging social and political times, an increasing number of artists want to use their work to activate social change.

 - Be legally eligible for employment in the United States

-The Moving Toward Justice Cohort is not intended to support projects that do not prioritize social action outcomes.
-Examples of projects that would not be eligible are purely artistic projects or the creation of political art works that do not directly and specifically catalyze activism.
+The Cohort is intended to support projects that prioritize social action outcomes.
+Examples of projects that would not be eligible are purely artistic projects or the creation of political artwork that does not directly and specifically catalyze activism beyond the immediate participants.
+Here are the artists we supported last year.

 Gina Gibney and advisors from various disciplines.
 Additional support will be provided by a Project Administrator and a designated Mentor who is an expert in some aspect of their field of interest.